-This piece was first published in Blake’s collection, Poetical Sketches, in 1783.
+This piece was first published in Blake’s poetry collection, Poetical Sketches, in 1783.
 But it was written much earlier.
-Scholars have come to the conclusion that it was composed when Blake was only fourteen year old.
+Scholars have come to the conclusion that it was composed when Blake was only fourteen years old.

 Summary of Song: How sweet I roam’d from field to field